* World shares gain 1.6 pct on hopes for fiscal cliff progress

 The Dow Jones industrial average was up 160.54 points, or 1.28 percent, at 12,748.85.
 The Standard & Poor’s 500 Index was up 21.22 points, or 1.56 percent, at 1,381.10.
 The Nasdaq Composite Index was up 46.39 points, or 1.63 percent, at 2,899.52.

 Optimism in Europe over the prospects of a deal this week to release much-needed aid for Greece also lent support.

 European officials are expected to discuss a two-year funding plan for Athens at a meeting on Tuesday, which would postpone any longer-term solution until after a September 2013 German general election.

-The euro rose 0.37 percent to a high of $1.2787, well above the two-month low of $1.2661 hit last week and near the top end of its recent range, suggesting the foreign exchange market expects an agreement on Greece.
+The euro rose 0.56 percent to $1.281, well above the two-month low of $1.2661 hit last week and near the top end of its recent range, suggesting the foreign exchange market expects an agreement on Greece.

 “This message from the ECB would tell me that, yes, what we are heading to this week is an agreement that would keep Greece out of trouble for the next year or so,” said Gilles Moec, senior European economist at Deutsche Bank.

 European share markets rebounded from last week’s lows, mainly on the growing optimism over the U.S. political negotiations.

 The FTSE Eurofirst 300 index of top European shares closed 2.3 percent higher, led by sectors tied to the pace of economic growth.
 Banks climbed 3.6 percent, with U.S. shares of Barclays up 5.6 percent to $15.82.